 The calculation of the future cost of retiring long-lived assets, including nuclear decommissioning and plant dismantlement costs, involves estimating the amount and timing of future expenditures and making judgments concerning whether or not such costs are considered a legal obligation.
 Estimating the amount and timing of future expenditures includes, among other things, making projections of when assets will be retired and ultimately decommissioned and how costs will escalate with inflation.
 In addition, NEE also makes interest rate and rate of return projections on its investments in determining recommended funding requirements for nuclear decommissioning costs.
 Periodically, NEE is required to update these estimates and projections which can affect the annual expense amounts recognized, the liabilities recorded and the annual funding requirements for nuclear decommissioning costs.
-For example, an increase of 0.25% in the assumed escalation rates for nuclear decommissioning costs would increase NEE's AROs at December 31, 2023 by approximately \$93 million.
+For example, an increase of 0.25% in the assumed escalation rates for nuclear decommissioning costs would increase NEE's AROs at December 31, 2024 by approximately \$208 million.

 FPL - For ratemaking purposes, FPL accrues and funds for nuclear plant decommissioning costs over the expected service life of each unit based on studies that are approved by the FPSC.
 The most recent studies, filed in 2020, reflect, among other things, the expiration dates of the operating licenses for FPL's nuclear units at the time of the studies.
-FPL's portion of the future cost of decommissioning its four nuclear units, including spent fuel storage above what is expected to be refunded by the DOE under a spent fuel settlement agreement, is estimated to be approximately \$9.4 billion, or \$2.5 billion expressed in 2023 dollars.
-The ultimate costs of decommissioning reflect the applications submitted to the NRC for the extension of Turkey Point Units Nos.
-3 and 4 and St. Lucie Units Nos.
-1 and 2 licenses for an additional 20 years.
+FPL's portion of the future cost of decommissioning its four nuclear units, including spent fuel storage above what is expected to be refunded by the DOE under a spent fuel settlement agreement, is estimated to be approximately \$9.6 billion, or \$2.5 billion expressed in 2024 dollars.
+The ultimate costs of decommissioning reflect the applications submitted to the NRC for the extension of St. Lucie Units Nos.
+1 and 2 licenses for an additional 20 years, as well as the license renewals for Turkey Point Units No. 3 and 4 approved in 2024.

 FPL accrues the cost of dismantling its other generation plants over the expected service life of each unit based on studies filed with the FPSC.
 Unlike nuclear decommissioning, dismantlement costs are not funded.
 The most recent studies became effective January 1, 2022.
-At December 31, 2023, FPL's portion of the ultimate cost to dismantle its other generation units is approximately \$2.4 billion, or \$1.2 billion expressed in 2023 dollars.
+At December 31, 2024, FPL's portion of the ultimate cost to dismantle its other generation units is approximately \$2.5 billion, or \$1.2 billion expressed in 2024 dollars.
 The majority of the dismantlement costs are not reported as AROs.
 FPL accrues for interim removal costs over the life of the related assets based on depreciation studies approved by the FPSC.
 Any differences between the amount of the ARO and the amount recorded for ratemaking purposes are reported as a regulatory asset or liability in accordance with regulatory accounting.